sohansethi/greenroom-starter/AI_DEAL_NOTES_INTERPRETER_MEMO.md

 **Step 5: Confidence improvement loop.** After each settlement is finalized, compare what the interpreter extracted against what Mariana confirmed or corrected.
 Feed that signal back to improve the prompt or the parsing heuristics over time.

 ---

-*Built as part of the Applied AI PM interview case study for Greenroom.*